vertica/spark-connector/examples/scala/README.md

 ### Running through SBT

-Sometimes, you may find it more convenient to work inside SBT as you do not need to assemble a fat jar each time a change was made.
+Sometimes, you may find it more convenient to work inside SBT as you do not need to assemble a fat JAR each time a change was made.
 To do this, edit the Spark context inside `src/main/scala/example/Main.scala` to specify a local master
 ```
     val spark = SparkSession.builder()